harshatech2012/shared-resources/archive/javadoc-guidelines.md

 * Don't use abbreviations like aka (also known as), e.g. (for example), i.e. (to be specific), viz. (namely or in other words) etc. Use their expanded forms instead.

 ---
+## Package Level Documentation
+* This is a very important piece of documentations, since it's the first place programmers for documentation.
+*

+> Note: Visit this [link](./res/package-doc-template.md) for a template of package level documentation.

+---
 ## Documentation source files
 TODO: write about source files for documentattion

+---
+## See Also
+### Documenting Anonymous Inner Classes:
+* Documentation for these classes are ignored by the javadoc tool.
+The only way to document them is to include their documentation in that of it's closest outer class.
+    * But make sure that the outer-class itself isn't ignored by the javadoc tool.
+Since, some poor programmers may write some higly nested (with many levels) classes - though in this case it's better to redesign and reimplement the code if possible.